 Here I would like to situate the third astronaut within the context of Plato’s notion of non-equivalency in which any notion of unity is simply an ‘addition’ to what is out there.
 There is no equivalency in the sense of an ontological relationship.

-The non-equivalency or non-sufficient relation, say, between the universal and particular is premised on a medium or context specific frame from which the universal is projected, which rather makes it plain and obvious that the particular, to use another concept of Plato (in the Timaeus), is an orphan word, a mute speech.
-In other words, it lacks sufficiency which explains why it is always in need of (universal) foundation.
-When Grant builds on this Platonic notion of non-equivalency and non-sufficiency, his Platonism throws his own interpretation of the third astronaut into sharp relief which signifies the necessity of a third kind of observer (a certain attributable role of a unifier but which in the final analysis cannot claim an absolute function of observation, an external, unbiased gaze).
+The non-equivalency or non-sufficient relation, say, between the universal and particular is premised on a medium, or a context specific frame from which the universal is projected.
+In this sense, the particular lacks sufficiency which explains why it is always in need of (universal) foundation.
 This necessity in fact is not new to philosophy, at least, since Plato.
-Recall here his argument for the necessity of the third being in Timaeus in addition to the two more familiar forms of being, namely, being (of being) and (being of) becoming.
+Recall his argument for the necessity of the third being in Timaeus in addition to the two more familiar forms of being, namely, being (of being) and (being of) becoming.
 Plato describes this third kind as ‘chora’ – neither being nor becoming.